 Programmes & Activities

-A series of programmes and activities on campus will be organized to encourage think-out-of-the-box mindset within students.
-Activities can be designed to capture three goals: Inspire, Equip and Showcase, and will engage teachers, students and stakeholders like industry advisors.
+A series of programmes and activities on campus are organized to encourage think-out-of-the-box mindset within students.
+Activities are designed to capture three goals: Inspire, Equip and Showcase, and engage teachers, students and stakeholders like industry advisors.

 “Learning by teaching” helps to train up students’ confidence, organizational and communication skills.
 The Student Initiated Course is a student-run experiential activity to design, develop and teach a course ona technology-related topic under the supervision of a Faculty Advisor.
 Student or student teams may propose class(es) of special interest notcovered in formal engineering curriculum.

 Topic and problem set will be identified at the beginning of the year.
 Professors who are experts in those fields will be invited to provide training workshops.

 This problem-based programme develops students’ competencies in acquiring and applying knowledge, problem solving, teamwork, communication, and experimental skills.